antran89/blog/_posts/research/2015-07-13-merging-pull-request.md

   teaser:
 ---

-If you want to merge the recent pull request to your Caffe file, you can follow this simple steps to merge the pull requests.
+If you want to merge pull requests to your git repo, you can follow this simple steps to merge the pull requests.

-## Adding pull requests to a local git
+## 1. Adding pull requests to a local git

-- Add pull request into fetch.
+- Add the pull request branch into fetch.
 Open `.git/config` file [^1].

 {% highlight bash %}
 [remote "origin"]